Wehdad-Turk/Wehdad-Turk/README.md

 - 👋 Hi, I’m @Wehdad-Turk
 - 👀 I’m interested in data Science
-- 🌱 I’m currently learning Master in Data Science
+- 🌱 I’m currently Pursuing Master in Data Science
 - 💞️ I’m looking to collaborate on data science project
 - 📫 How to reach me through gmail